EmmaEwert/KITTY/docs/manual/tutorial.rst

 Files
 `````

-The contents of my ``Assets/Maps/Tutorial`` folder looks like this:
+We don't really have that many files, despite having a small functioning game.

 .. figure:: images/tutorial-recap-files.png
+	:align: center

-Yours should be roughly similar, though probably with a different number of tilesets and images.
+	The contents of my ``Assets/Maps/Tutorial`` folder looks like this.
+Yours should be roughly
+	similar, though probably with a different number of tilesets and images.

 Scene Hierarchy
 ```````````````

-The scene hierarchy just contains the tilemap prefab, and nothing else:
+The scene hierarchy just contains the tilemap prefab, and nothing else.

 .. figure:: images/tutorial-recap-scene.png
+	:align: center

 As you can see, there are no floating GameObjects to keep track of.
 I recommend making one fully self-contained scene per tilemap – that way, you can change mechanics as you see fit from one map